covcom/388COM/Week_05_AdapterViews and Fragments/README.md

 # AdapterViews and Fragments

 Last week we looked at some 'simple' widgets and layouts.
 Simple here refers to the fact that those widgets are mainly used to display/collect small amount static data.
-What if the data are of large quantity or dynamically generated?
+What if the data are of a large quantity or dynamically generated?
 Shall we put say 20 headlines from a newspaper in TextViews one after another?
 Obviously the answer is no here.
 Let's find out how.

 ## Lab 1 AdapterViews

 We have looked at Spinner, which is a special case i.e. subclass of AdapterView.
-In order to make it work, we had to combine three elements: the View itself (Spinner), the data resouse which is typically a Collection (interface), an Adaptor that bines every *single entry* in the Collection with its layout.
+In order to make it work, we had to combine three elements: the View itself (Spinner), the data resource which is typically a Collection (interface), an Adaptor that binds every *single entry* in the Collection with its layout.

 ![adaptor components](http://cdn.edureka.co/blog/wp-content/uploads/2013/03/adapters-1.png)